School of Psychology

 • This year has been designed to provide the theoretical knowledge, study skills and support to provide a foundation for further undergraduate study in psychology, providing instruction on a wide variety of psychological approaches.
 You will gain an understanding of how psychological theories are evaluated using empirical data, and how they can be applied to everyday experience, with a specific focus on health-related issues.
 This year will also introduce some of the most common careers in psychology, providing early direction along potential career paths.

-PSYC301: Foundations of Psychology
+The Foundations of Psychology 30 credits

-An introduction to the foundational theories and approaches to psychology as a discipline.
+This module provides an introduction to the foundational theories and approaches to psychology as a discipline.
 Psychodynamic, behaviourist, cognitive, humanistic, and systemic approaches are discussed, alongside their associated methodologies.
 Consideration is also given to how an understanding of these theories and approaches can contribute to other modules studied by the students enrolled in this programme year.

-PSYC302: The Psychology of Everyday Experience
+The Psychology of Everyday Experience 30 credits

-PSYC303: Psychological Influences on Health and Behaviour
+Psychological Influences on Health and Behaviour 30 credits

 The modules shown for this course are those currently being studied by our students, or are proposed new modules.
 Please note that programme structures and individual modules are subject to amendment from time to time as part of the University’s curriculum enrichment programme and in line with changes in the University’s policies and requirements.